CinchMS/CinchMS/README.md

 CinchMS
 ======
-**Simple CMS engine built for developer end-users**, easy to integrate with an existing site built on html-css-js
+**Simple, clear and extensible CMS engine built for developer end-users**.
+Easy to integrate with an existing site built on html-css-js.
+It is a cinch!

 Project idea
 -----